Basic Submission Guidelines

 The author of the manuscript should expect revisions as the manuscript goes through the review process.
 Authors will be notified when a review is completed.
 The manuscript will either be accepted for publication, or a revision will be required.

 A request for publication does not guarantee that the manuscript will be published.
 The final editorial decision rests on the quality of the manuscript, adherence to revision deadlines, editors' judgment, degree of readership interest, and availability of space in the journal.
-Brevity is appreciated.
+The review process can take up to two months; please do not inquire about your manuscript status until two months after submission.

 Each manuscript is looked at by three reviewers.
 This means you may receive up to three separate revision requests to address as your manuscript moves through the editorial process.